Frequently Asked Questions

 Pool B - Friday, February 10, 2023

-The Application and Placement program and websites used allows parents to access and view their student's application dashboard if they have applied online and set up an account.
-Families may also learn the results by calling the Student Recruitment and Placement Office at 314.633.5200, or by emailing a request to firstname.lastname@example.org.
+The Application and Placement program and websites used allow parents to access and view their student's application dashboard if they have applied online and set up an account.
+Families may also learn the results by calling the Student Recruitment Office at 314.633.5200, or by emailing a request to firstname.lastname@example.org.
 St. Louis County resident families may call the VICC office at 314.721.8422, ext.
 3012, or email email@example.com.

 What do I do after my child is accepted?

 If your child is accepted you should claim the seat on your child's dashboard.
-However, this accepted school assignment will be considered as the default 2017-18 school year assignment for your child unless you decline the seat on your child's dashboard, via email notification to firstname.lastname@example.org, or in writing to the Student Recruitment and Placement Office.
-The school your child is accepted into should contact you in the Spring of 2017 about an open house for newly accepted students that will be held prior to the end of the 2016-2017 school year.
-Check this application website, or www.slps.org for details.
+However, this accepted school assignment will be considered as the default 2019-20 school year assignment for your child unless you decline the seat on your child's dashboard, via email notification to firstname.lastname@example.org, or in writing to the Student Recruitment Office.
+The school your child is accepted into should contact you in the Spring of 2019 about any events for newly accepted students that will be held prior to the end of the 2018-2019 school year.

 What if I change my mind after my child is accepted?

-Please decline the seat on your child's dashboard, via email notification to email@example.com, or in writing to the Student Recruitment and Placement Office.
+Please decline the seat on your child's dashboard, via email notification to email@example.com, or in writing to the Student Recruitment Office.
 Include your child's name, date of birth, the school and grade where a seat was offered, and the reason for declining the seat.
 For currently enrolled St. Louis Public Schools students, if the seat offered is declined the child's school assignment will default to their previously attended St. Louis Public School.
 St. Louis County resident families should notify the VICC office in writing, or by sending an email to firstname.lastname@example.org.

 What if my child is not chosen through the lottery?